 How Much Does PR Cost?

-Ah, the big question every PR client has, and every PR expert dreads, because it requires an explanation that often borders on an education about what PR is, what it isn’t, and how different types of PR and PR goals require different pricing structures.
+Ah, the big question every PR client has, and every PR expert dreads.
+Because it requires an explanation that often borders on an education about what PR is, what it isn't, and how different types of PR and different goals require completely different pricing structures.

 TL;DR Version